 - Penalties are not imposed if the owner chooses to demolish the unlawful construction and obtains a demolition permit within 30 days of violation notification.

 - Penalties are not imposed on permits to correct substandard housing conditions if the property owner obtains a repair permit within 30 days of violation notification.

 - Penalties are not imposed if the unlawful use is ceased within 30 days of violation notification.

 - If the property owner establishes that a) when the property was acquired, the violation existed on the property and, b) that he or she had no knowledge of the existence of that violation.
 The property owner can submit property disclosure statements or other documentation to the Code Enforcement Manager and request that he or she be excluded from these penalties based upon being an "innocent purchaser".

 Permit fees are based upon the complexity of the project.
 Staff will assist you in determining your cost.

 The person who turned me in has a violation on their property.
 Why aren't you investigating them?

-If you suspect there is a code violation on another property, you may contact Code Enforcement staff and provide this information.
+If you suspect there is a code violation on another property, you may Make a Code Compliance Complaint and provide this information.
 A Code Enforcement Inspector will investigate the matter.
 If a violation is found to exist, the owner will be contacted by letter and required to remove the violation and/or obtain the necessary permits for the violation.

 How long do I have to fix the violation?